phalcon-orphanage/docs/ja/reference/tutorial-invo-3.rst

     }

 Remember the filters we defined in the Products form?
 Data is filtered before being assigned to the object :code:`$product`.
-This filtering is optional, also the ORM escapes the input data and performs additional casting according to the column types:
+This filtering is optional; the ORM also escapes the input data and performs additional casting according to the column types:

 .. code-block:: php